luisfog/jits/README.md

 ### Installation and Configuration

 ```
+1. Create a folder in your server and do one of the below:
+ - clone the website folder of this repository to your server;
-1. Just create a folder in your server and copy the index.php file (the one in the repository root) to your folder
+ - OR copy the index.php file (the one in the repository root) to your server *.
-NOTE: yes, you just need the index.php file, this file will later download the website from the repository
 ```
+NOTE*: yes, you just need the index.php file, this file will later download the website from the repository
 ```
-if you don't have mysql root user privileges
+if you don't have mysql root user privileges you need to do an extra step:
   1.2.
 Create a database and user
 ```
 ```